I’ve been a bit quiet recently, mainly just due to workload but here’s a summary of what’s been happening over the last month or so.

 It’s been a while since I last posted, mainly due to being busy working on the game.
-I’ve been focused on taking the original prototype me and Chris built and building in the improvements that became apparent while playing around with the prototype.
+I’ve been focused on taking the original prototype Chris and I built and building in the improvements that became apparent while playing around with the prototype.

 The prototype was great in that it allowed me to quickly see which parts of the game needed refining and it’s been very much an iterative process.
 It does mean things take a bit longer but hopefully it results in a better game overall.